gulshantelkar/ChatApp/README.md

 - Testing WebSocket real-time chat in Django, primarily using ChannelsLiveServerTestCase, can be complex due to potential conflicts with database operations.

-- Although not covered by automated tests in this project, it is advisable to manually test WebSocket real-time chat during development using tools like `wscat` for simulating real-time messaging scenarios.
+- Although not covered by tests in this project, it is advisable to manually test WebSocket real-time chat during development using tools like `wscat` for simulating real-time messaging scenarios.